 18. Joshua Tree National Park, California

 Evergreen trees receive special attention this time of year, and the joshua tree should be no exception.
 While snow isn't likely at the Joshua Tree National Park's lower elevations, its perfect stargazing skies reign supreme all year long.
 Winter temperatures can reach 60°F, making it the opportune time to visit the otherwise-sweltering Joshua Tree.

 19. Wrangell-St. Elias National Park, Alaska

 Skies are normally clear in this rugged wild place, offering dancing auroras at night.
 The photograph below may be your best bet for capturing the beauty of this park, however.
 The winter season is dark, very long and extremely cold - temperatures rise to only 5-7ºF during the day and fall to -50ºF at night.
 Hearty souls to choose to brave the elements anyhow will need to rely on dog sleds for transportation.

 20. Death Valley National Park, California and Nevada

 Known as the hottest place on the planet, Death Valley is certainly a winter park.
 The mountain peaks are snow capped, and the low angled winter light makes this wild land more beautiful.
 Occasional rainstorms are a seasonal treat for this area is also the driest on the continent.
 Most days are sunny, however, so this desert is prime location for solar energy development, which The Wilderness Society is working to keep out of the most sensitive wild lands.
-We are also advocating for a bill that will protect more wild lands here since it is such a one-of-a-kind destination.
-For example, the stargazing here is legendary, so the park hosts several astronomical events during the cold months, including full moon festivals, star parties and Mars Fest in March.
+The stargazing here is legendary, so the park hosts several astronomical events during the cold months, including full moon festivals, star parties and Mars Fest in March.
 If you think you might visit, you will find it at its quietest between Thanksgiving and Christmas, after which visitation peaks so reservations are recommended.
 You can take a peek online.